 If you need assistance with information on your concerns, you can contact the county's Neighborhood Program Coordinator at email@example.com.
 You can also talk with one of the board members of your Neighborhood Association if you have questions or concerns, and they can direct you to other resources, which may include referral to Community Mediation Services.

-Clark County Code Enforcement has developed a Neighborhood Guide with answers to frequently asked questions and contact information with helpful phone numbers.
+Clark County Code Enforcement has developed a Community Guide with answers to frequently asked questions and contact information with helpful phone numbers.

 Community Mediation Services is a local non-profit organization that specializes in conflict resolution services for neighbors.
 They can help facilitate a productive conversation, or provide a safe environment to come to a mutual agreement.